How to import WordPress users to MailChimp

-On the next page MailChimp will ask you how you would like to import each of the columns in the CSV file.
+On the next page, MailChimp will ask you how you would like to import each column in the CSV file.
 I select the following options:

 - Username column – I click on the “Skip” option, as I don’t need the username

-- Name column – I select the “New column name” option and create a new column called “Name”
+- Name column – I choose the “New column name” option and create a new column called “Name.”

 - Email – the email address from the CSV file should be automatically detected as a primary email for the subscriber

-On the next step MailChimp asks us to categorize the imported list of users, I select the “subscribers” option.
+In the next step, MailChimp asks us to categorize the imported list of users; I select the “subscribers” option.

-The next step is the actual import process and if everything goes normally, you should see all of the exported users from WordPress, imported to the new list:
+The next step is the actual import process, and if everything goes typically, you should see all of the exported users from WordPress imported to the new list: